Remembering a pioneer – Johanna Dohnal in Augmented Reality, or: Keeping quiet for tactical reasons has always proven to be a mistake

 The installation at Johanna-Dohnal-Platz invites visitors to learn more about Johanna Dohnal’s achievements and her historical significance through art.
 The artistically diverse, animated contributions bring the location to life virtually, transforming it into a place of democratic action and reflection on social and political conditions.

-Eni Brandner, Kristina Hofmann, Susi Jirkuff, Nayeun Park, Veronika Schubert and Anna Vasof have created six virtual sculptures that relate to Johanna Dohnal and relevant socio-political debates in both a historical and a current context.
+Eni Brandner, Kris Hofmann, Susi Jirkuff, Nayeun Park, Veronika Schubert and Anna Vasof have created six virtual sculptures that relate to Johanna Dohnal and relevant socio-political debates in both a historical and a current context.
 Combining animation, video, drawing, sound and voice, their works feature texts, quotes, archive material and original recordings.
 With backgrounds in animation and fine arts, the participating artists all have their own distinct style and innovative approach.

 The works can also be experienced online at artificialmuseum.com